 Tanned hide with an uneven and dark marbled appearance, and whose oil content exceeds 15% on average.
 This leather is therefore heavily fat-liquored (usually inside a drum), and in view of its heavy weight, is used mainly for footwear and sometimes for apparel.

-Megissiers take small raw animal skin (such as lambs, sheep, goats and exotic creatures)and convert them into leather.
+Megissiers take small raw animal skin (such as lambs, sheep, goats and exotics) and convert them into leather.
 (See Tanner’s definition).